Trepan-Debuggers/python3-trepan/docs/commands/running.rst

 The overhead in running these callbacks slows down your program.
 Currently, the overhead can be greater than the overhead in ``pdb``.
-This is because the debugger tries to be more precise and careful in its tracing, and the features it provides are more powerful.
-In most cases, we can do this without a significant slowdown in the debugged program.
+This is because the debugger tries to be more precise and careful it tracing, and the features it provides are more powerful.
+In most cases, we can do this without a significant slow down in the debugged program.

 But in certain situations, the overhead in running debugged code can